Learning Books for 1-year-olds: Best Picks for Language Development

 Five Little Monkeys by Cottage Door Press

-This adorable finger puppet book is interactive fun that has a lot of repetition.
-As children get older, they may start babbling along while you read.
+This adorable finger puppet book is interactive and fun.
+The repetition in this classic rhyme encourages language development and as children get older, they may start babbling along while you read.

 If You’re Happy and You Know it by Anna McQuinn